POM: Prescription only medicine

 Subsequent cycles: The tablets are taken daily and pack follows pack without interruption, and without regard to bleeding.

-Changing from a combined oral contraceptive (COC): The first tablet of Norgeston should be taken on the first day after the last active tablet of the COC pack (In the case of every day (ED) tablet use, the inactive ones should be omitted).
+Changing from a combined oral contraceptive (COC), vaginal ring, or transdermal patch: If the woman has correctly and consistently used the previous COC, the first tablet of Norgeston should be taken on the first day after the last active tablet of the COC pack (In the case of every day (ED) tablet use, the inactive ones should be omitted).
+If a vaginal ring or transdermal patch has been used correctly and consistently before the switch, the woman should start using Norgeston on the day of removal of the last vaginal ring or transdermal patch of a cycle pack and thereby omit the hormone-free interval of this product.
 Additional contraceptive precautions are not required.

 Changing from another POP: The switch can be made at any time without interruption of contraceptive protection.